About Us

 Does the market accept credit and debit cards?

 Yes!
 Many vendors at the market accept credit and debit cards at their booths.
-For those that don’t, simply visit the Market Info Booth to purchase tokens with your credit card or debit card, which can be used to buy goods at any vendor booth.
+For those that don’t, visit the Market Info Booth to purchase tokens with your credit card or debit card, which can be used to buy goods at any vendor booth.

 How can I become a vendor?